roomrys/liezlmaree/content/image-classification-to-bitwise.md

 ## Neuron Type

 The artificial neuron is the building block of our artificial neural network.
 At it's basis, the neuron takes some input and applies a mathematical operation to give an output.
-The type mathematical operation depends on the type of neuron.
+The type of mathematical operation depends on the type of neuron.
 Thus, before we can solve for a set of weight and biases, we need to know which type of neuron we are dealing with.

 While not the first type of neuron, the **perceptron neuron** is simple neuron that takes a weighted sum of the inputs and outputs a binary value of either 0 or 1 - depending on whether the weighted sum is over a certain threshold.
 A more complicated neuron is the **sigmoid neuron** which applies a sigmoid function to the weighted sum of inputs and outputs a continuous value between 0 and 1.
 Each of these neurons come with their own problems (search vanishing gradient), and there are other types of neurons that are more commonly used.